isopink/isopink.github.io/_posts/2025-04-16-Regularization.md

 <br>

 As a result, less important weights are pushed closer to zero, while more important weights remain relatively unchanged.
-By using soft elimination, we can avoid combinatorial computation.

 <br>